 I would say decide on if you’d prefer an attachable headphone mic like the Boom Pro/Mod Mic, or prefer something like a Yeti/Yeti X with a scissor arm.
 I also think that what you go with largely depends on if you’re PC gaming or console gaming.

-If you’re console is at your desk, or you’re PC gaming, the Yeti makes a lot of sense.
+If your console is at your desk, or you’re PC gaming, the Yeti makes a lot of sense.
 If you’re like me and game on console from your couch, an attachable headphone mic works best.

 That said, here are links to my favorite options:

 Well that’s about it for today my friend!
 I hope you’ve enjoyed this discussion on the best mics for gaming, and are better equipped to make a purchasing decision!